Tanzania Cities and Towns

 Mwanza City Activities

-You can enjoy long bush walks and picturesque hikes, motorbike riding, boat cruises, lake fishing, and even visit famous kopjes or outcrops that are perched precariously on top of one another.
+You can enjoy long bush walks and picturesque hikes, motorbike riding, boat cruises, lake fishing, and even visit famous kopjes or outcrops perched precariously on top of one another.
 Visit scenic islands, such as Ukerewe and Lukuba Islands, and expand your awareness by visiting cultural activities about Tanzania’s largest Bantu empire….”Basukuma.”
-Mwanza is a pleasant and exceptionally lively town and has a lovely waterfront that commands excellent views of the lake.
+Mwanza is a pleasant and exceptionally lively town with a lovely waterfront with excellent lake views.
 The rocky city is also endowed with unique fish called Sangara (Nile perch), “the mother fish of Basukuma,” in Lake Victoria (other fish such as Tilapia can also be found).
-Mwanza City has other unique tourist attractions such as Igogo caves and underground tunnels (German Boma) that were used as an escape route when Germans ruled Basukuma.
+Mwanza City has other unique tourist attractions, such as Igogo caves and underground tunnels (German Boma) that were used as an escape route when Germans ruled Basukuma.

 Mwanza City Tour Summary

 Begin the morning with a lovely breakfast at your hotel and depart at 8:00 a.m. for the Bujora Village to visit the Sukuma Museum, where you will learn about the traditions and culture of the largest tribe in Tanzania.
-The magic drums are fascinating at the museum, and in some exceptional cases, you may even have the opportunity to play them.
+The magic drums are fascinating at the museum, and you may even have the opportunity to play them in some exceptional cases.

-Sundowners are enjoyed the island’s impressive rocky vantage points with a spectacular view of Mwanza City as the sun sinks into Lake Victoria.
-Saa Nane National Park is a small park, but it’s like visiting a true paradise!
+Sundowners enjoy the island’s impressive rocky vantage points with a spectacular view of Mwanza City as the sun sinks into Lake Victoria.
+Saa Nane National Park is small, but it’s like visiting a true paradise!
 End the day by returning to your hotel for the night.

 Include